 Above is a photo of San Francisco International Airport (KSFO) with United, American, Delta, and Boeing represented in the photo.
 The photo is by Daniel L. Lu on Wikimedia Commons and has been enhanced by FlyRadius.
 The image is released under a Creative Commons Attribution-Share Alike 4.0 International license.

 With all of these problems, what can those companies do to help cushion the blow of one of the most pervasive economic shutdowns in history?
-Find new ways to generate revenue and end the spread of the virus.
+Find new ways to generate revenue and end the spread of the current problem.

 Those are some ideas that could be looked at and there could be many more that the companies can explore.